 - Recusal of the United States Attorney and his/her office; and

-- The United States Attorney's lack of sufficient resources, personnel or expertise.
+- The United States Attorney's Office’s lack of sufficient resources, personnel or expertise.

-The Tax Division generally expects the United States Attorney to handle non-complex matters that have been accepted for prosecution.
+The Tax Division generally expects the United States Attorneys’ Offices to handle non-complex matters that they have accepted for prosecution.
 See USAM 6-4.244.

 [updated September 2007] [cited in USAM 6-4.244]

-The United States Attorney is normally responsible for the investigation and prosecution of criminal tax matters that the Tax Division has authorized.
+The United States Attorneys’ Offices are normally responsible for the investigation and prosecution of criminal tax matters that the Tax Division has authorized.

 6-4.242 - Recommendation Following a Grand Jury Investigation

-At the conclusion of a tax or joint tax and non-tax grand jury investigation, the United States Attorney should submit to the Tax Division a written analysis of the investigation, along with a recommendation regarding whether the Government should bring charges or decline prosecution.
-If the United States Attorney is recommending that the Government should bring non-tax charges as well, the analysis must explain how the non-tax charges relate to the tax charges.
+At the conclusion of a tax or joint tax and non-tax grand jury investigation, the United States Attorney’s Office should submit to the Tax Division a written analysis of the investigation, along with a recommendation regarding whether the Government should bring charges or decline prosecution.
+If the United States Attorney’s Office is recommending that the Government should bring non-tax charges as well, the analysis must explain how the non-tax charges relate to the tax charges.
 See USAM 6-4.125.

-The United States Attorney must ensure that the Tax Division receives the material at least 60 days prior to the expiration of the statute of limitations.
+Where possible, the United States Attorney’s Office must ensure that the Tax Division receives the material at least 60 days prior to the expiration of the statute of limitations.

 6-4.243 - Review of Direct Referral Matters

-The Tax Division authorizes the IRS to refer directly to the United States Attorney to conduct a grand jury investigation or for prosecution the following categories of matters:
+The Tax Division authorizes the IRS to refer directly to the United States Attorney’s Office to conduct a grand jury investigation or for prosecution the following categories of matters:

 - Excise taxes.
 This category includes all 26 U.S.C. and 18 U.S.C. offenses involving taxes imposed under Subtitles C, D, and E of the Internal Revenue Code (26 U.S.C.), except taxes imposed under Chapter 24 (withholding from wages), 32A parts I through III (motor and aviation fuels), and 38D (ozone-depleting chemicals).

 - Multiple filings of false and fictitious returns claiming refunds.
 This category includes all 18 U.S.C. §§ 286 and 287 charges that arise when a taxpayer files, in a single tax year, two or more returns on which false refunds are claimed.
-This category does not include, and the IRS may notdirectly refer to the United States Attorney, cases involving return preparers who falsified returns to claim refunds or cases involving persons who submitted false or fictitious claims for refund to the IRS through the Electronic Filing (ELF) program.
+This category does not include, and the IRS may not directly refer to the United States Attorney’s Office, cases involving return preparers who falsified returns to claim refunds or cases involving persons who submitted false or fictitious claims for refund to the IRS through the Electronic Filing (ELF) program.
 (18 U.S.C. §§ 286 and 287).

 - Trust fund matters.
 This category involves alleged violations of the trust fund laws.
 (26 U.S.C. §§ 7215 and 7512).

 - IRS Form 8300 Returns.
 This category involves cases in which a taxpayer who receives cash in a trade or business and is required under 26 U.S.C. § 6050I to file an IRS Form 8300, fails to file or files a false Form 8300.
 With some exceptions, the Tax Division authorizes direct referrals in such cases to prosecute violations under 26 U.S.C. §§ 7203 and 7206.
-See Tax Division Directive No. 87-61 (February 27, 1987), Tax Resource Manual 16.
+See Tax Division Directive No. 87-61 (February 27, 1987).

-The United States Attorney may initiate or decline prosecution of direct referral matters without first obtaining Tax Division approval, but in all other tax matters may initiate proceedings only after the Tax Division authorizes prosecution.
-Once a prosecution of any tax matter, including a direct referral matter, is initiated, however, the United States Attorney may not dismiss the indictment, information, or complaint unless and until the Tax Division authorizes dismissal.
+The United States Attorney’s Office may initiate or decline prosecution of direct referral matters without first obtaining Tax Division approval, but in all other tax matters may initiate proceedings only after the Tax Division authorizes prosecution.
+Once a prosecution of any tax matter, including a direct referral matter, is initiated, however, the United States Attorney’s Office may not dismiss the indictment, information, or complaint unless and until the Tax Division authorizes dismissal.
 See USAM 6-4.246.

 6-4.244 - Review of Non-complex Matters

-Within 90 days of receiving a designated non-complex matter, a United States Attorney must either initiate proceedings or request that the Tax Division decline the matter (see USAM 6-4.245) or handle it (see USAM 6-4.219).
+Within 90 days of receiving a designated non-complex matter, a United States Attorney’s Office must either initiate proceedings or request that the Tax Division decline the matter (see USAM 6-4.245) or handle it (see USAM 6-4.219).

 6-4.245 - Request to Decline Prosecution

-- Request by United States Attorney.
-A United States Attorney who concludes that the Government should not prosecute a particular tax matter must submit a written recommendation to the Tax Division for consideration.
+- Request by United States Attorney’s Office.
+A United States Attorney’s Office who concludes that the Government should not prosecute a particular tax matter must submit a written recommendation to the Tax Division for consideration.
 The Assistant Attorney General, Tax Division, will then evaluate the matter and determine whether the matter should be prosecuted or declined.
-If the Assistant Attorney General determines that the matter should be prosecuted, the United States Attorney will be requested to proceed.
-If the United States Attorney declines to proceed, Criminal Enforcement Section personnel from the Tax Division will handle the matter.
-The United States Attorney must send the recommendation to the Chief of the appropriate Criminal Tax Enforcement Section sufficiently in advance of the expiration of the statute of limitations or any other deadlines to give the Assistant Attorney General, Tax Division, sufficient time to consider the recommendation and to give Tax Division personnel sufficient time to prepare for prosecution.
+If the Assistant Attorney General determines that the matter should be prosecuted, the United States Attorney’s Office will be requested to proceed.
+If the United States Attorney’s Office declines to proceed, Criminal Enforcement Section personnel from the Tax Division will handle the matter.
+The United States Attorney’s Office must send the recommendation to the Chief of the appropriate Criminal Tax Enforcement Section sufficiently in advance of the expiration of the statute of limitations or any other deadlines to give the Assistant Attorney General, Tax Division, sufficient time to consider the recommendation and to give Tax Division personnel sufficient time to prepare for prosecution.

 6-4.246 - Request to Dismiss Prosecution